PawDevUK/Portfolio-react/src/components/F-Projects/TicTacToe/readme.md

   - create "connection" which will send and get players moves every second.
 - Functionality to close a active game in case either player win or end

-* <s>Functionality to disable header buttons after a game starts
+- ~~Functionality to disable header buttons after a game starts~~
-* Functionality to switch header buttons as indicator of player move.
-Different box shadow should be fine.
+- Functionality to switch header buttons as an indicator of player move (different box-shadow suggested).
-* Line to cross all same symbols in case of win.
-Must be 8 lines, probably svg.
+- Line to cross all identical symbols in case of win; must be 8 lines, probably SVG.
-* List of active players with option to play with
+- List of active players with option to play with.
-* Backend and mongodb
+- Backend and MongoDB integration.
-* Functionality to get list of players
+- Functionality to get list of players

 - get id of player on "Join" click
   - find player by id
   - send invitation
-  - in case of accepted get opponent board with his/her move
+  - in case of acceptance get opponent board with their move
   - lock session
-  - choose move and post it</s>
+  - choose move and post it